Antonín Dvořák

-All of Dvořák's nine operas, except his first, have librettos in Czech and were intended to convey the Czech national spirit, as were some of his choral works.
-By far the most successful of the operas is Rusalka.
+All of Dvořák's ten operas, except his first, have librettos in Czech and were intended to convey the Czech national spirit, as were some of his choral works.
+By far the most successful of the operas is Rusalka, premiered in 1901.
 Among his smaller works, the seventh Humoresque and the song "Songs My Mother Taught Me" are also widely performed and recorded.
-He has been described as "arguably the most versatile... composer of his time".

 The Dvořák Prague International Music Festival is a major series of concerts held annually to celebrate Dvořák's life and works.